playframework/play-scala-rest-api-example/docs/src/main/paradox/part-1/index.md

 }
 ```

 Once the implicit is defined in the companion object, then it will be looked up automatically when handed an instance of the class.
-This means that when the controller converts to JSON,
+This means that when the controller converts to JSON, the conversion will just work, without any additional imports or setup.

 ```scala
 val json: JsValue = Json.toJson(post)
 ```

-will just work, without any additional imports or setup.
 Play JSON also has options to incrementally parse and generate JSON for continuously streaming JSON responses.

 ## Summary